sillypog/raspbmc/README.md

 # raspbmc
 Configuration for my raspbmc set up

+## Setup

+- Clone this repo on to the pi
+- Run setup.sh

 ## Transfering from Mac

 - Rip files to iTunes with Apple Lossless to create .m4a files